-avelumab (Bavencio; 2019 EMD Serono) (8), or atezolizumab (Tecentriq; Genentech) (9).
-Encouraging results have been reported in various malignancies including melanoma, breast cancer, head and neck cancer, and non-small cell lung cancer (NSCLC), for which immune checkpoint blockade is currently complementing classic cytostatic chemotherapy as a first-line therapy in certain subsets of patients (10).
+So far, several of such immune checkpoint inhibitors are registered and approved for cancer treatment, including anti-CTLA-4 antibodies such as ipilimumab (4), anti-PD-1 antibodies such as nivolumab (Opdivo) (5) or pembrolizumab (Keytruda) (6), as well as anti-PD-L1 antibodies such as durvalumab (Imfinzi) (7), avelumab (Bavencio) (8) or atezolizumab (Tecentriq) (9).
+Encouraging results have been reported in various malignancies including melanoma, breast cancer, head and neck cancer, as well as non-small cellular lung cancer (NSCLC), where immune checkpoint blockade is currently complementing classical cytostatic chemotherapy as a first-line therapy in certain subsets of patients (10).
 Despite impressive clinical responses in a series of malignancies so far, the reality remains that these responses are limited to defined patient subgroups.
-Consequently, nonresponding patients may unnecessarily be exposed to these regimens posing the risk of potential associated adverse effects, which may include severe immune-related adverse events, such as pneumonitis, colitis, or pancreatitis (11-13).
+In consequence, non-responding patients may unnecessarily be exposed to these regimens posing the risk of potential associated adverse effects, which may include severe immune-related adverse events, such as pneumonitis, colitis, or pancreatitis (11-13).
 Therefore, there is a pressing need for biomarkers to identify patients who will respond to and profit from immune checkpoint blockade in oncology.